 Follow Coach Mimnaugh on Twitter: @FaithMimnaugh

-The 2017-18 season saw the Mustangs finish second in the Big West standings at 11-5, earning a semifinals appearance at the conference tournament while going 17-12 overall.
+Mimnaugh has coached Cal Poly to a 108-70 record in conference play since 2009 — No. 2 in the Big West in that time span — including a 2017-18 season which saw the Mustangs finish second in the Big West standings at 11-5 (earning a semifinals appearance at the conference tournament) while going 17-12 overall.

+As the 2018 Mustangs secured a double-bye to the Honda Center in Anaheim, Dynn Leaupepe averaged 20.7 points per game to rank No. 20 nationally in scoring.
 College Sports Madness’ National Mid-Major Player of the Week on Jan.
-8, 2018, Dynn graduated No. 3 in school history for career scoring (1,636 points), while Lynn Leaupepe graduated as the No. 5 all-time rebounder (673).
+8, 2018, Dynn graduated No. 3 in school history for career scoring (1,636 points), while her twin sister, Lynn Leaupepe, graduated as the No. 5 all-time rebounder (673).

 In 2013, Schlemer was named a FullCourt mid-major All-America honorable mention after finishing 10th in the country in field-goal percentage (54.2) while also being selected as the Conference Player of the Year and Big West Tournament MVP.

 After defeating Pacific in the 2013 Big West Tournament Championship, Cal Poly advanced to the NCAA Tournament where the Mustangs took on No. 3 seed Penn State in the first round at LSU.